rhussmann/table-stakes/docs/secrets.md

 ## Prerequisites

-### Generate the CMS
+### Generate the CMK

-The CMS is generated with a CloudFormation template in the `/cloudformation/kms.yml` file.
-To generate the CMS, from the root directory:
+The CMK is generated with a CloudFormation template in the `/cloudformation/kms.yml` file.
+To generate the CMK, from the root directory:

 * `aws cloudformation create-stack --stack-name kms --template-body file://cloudformation/kms.yml`